YehiaKhaledAbouzeiid/Data-Warehousing-and-Sales-Data-Mart-Analysis/README.md

-# Data-Warehousing-and-Business-Intelligence-Project
+# Data-Warehousing-and-Business-Intelligence-Project - Sales - Data Mart & Sales Analysis
 Created a Dimensional model of the AdventureWorks database by creating a Data Warehouse.
-Performed ETL using SSIS to migrate data from multiple sources to target warehouses in SQL Server.
+Performed ETL using SSIS to create a data warehouse in SQL Server.
 Designed a Business Intelligence Dashboard to answer  Business Demands by Microsoft Power BI.